Orion Pictures

 Orion Releasing, LLC (doing business as Orion Pictures) is an American film production and distribution company owned by the Amazon MGM Studios subsidiary of Amazon.
 In its current incarnation, Orion focuses primarily on producing, distributing, and acquiring independent and specialty films made by underrepresented filmmakers.

 It was founded in 1978 as Orion Pictures Corporation, a joint venture between Warner Bros. and three former senior executives at United Artists (UA).
 The company produced and released films from 1978 through 1999 and was also involved in television production and syndication in the 1980s and early 1990s.
 It was one of the largest mini-major studios during its early years, when it worked with prominent directors such as Woody Allen, James Cameron, Jonathan Demme, and Oliver Stone.
 Four films distributed by Orion won Academy Awards for Best Picture: Amadeus (1984), Platoon (1986), Dances with Wolves (1990), and The Silence of the Lambs (1991).

 In 1997, Orion was acquired by Metro-Goldwyn-Mayer (MGM), and was folded into MGM in 1999.
 MGM later revived the Orion name for television in 2013 and relaunched Orion Pictures a year later.
-In 2022, Amazon acquired Orion when it acquired MGM.
+In 2022, Amazon acquired MGM, making it the new owner of Orion Pictures.